-The beginning of October marked the start of the auspicious festival of Navratri, the 10 days and 9 nights long festival.
+The beginning of October marked the start of the auspicious festival of Navratri, the ten days and nine nights long festival.
 It is believed one should stop consuming onion, garlic, and common salt, if not fasting during the period.
-While everyone was gearing up to worship goddess Durga, Domino’s India went a step further and stated that more than half of its outlets will turn fully vegetarian for this festival period to please the customers observing the Navratri rituals, and hence introduced Domino’s Navratri Special.
+While everyone was gearing up to worship goddess Durga, Domino’s India went a step further and stated that more than half of its outlets would turn entirely vegetarian for this festival period to please the customers observing the Navratri rituals, and hence introduced Domino’s Navratri Special.

 Domino’s Navratri Special is all Vegetarian

-Domino’s India has, in fact, brought Domino’s Navratri special vegetarian menu only offers in the past but it was limited to a few stores only without an option for delivery.
+Domino’s India has brought Domino’s Navratri special vegetarian menu only offers in the past, but it was limited to a few stores only without an option for delivery.
 But this time, Domino’s has decided to take it a step further.
 Apart from going all vegetarian in almost 500 outlets, Domino’s has included Domino’s Navratri special items on the menu, which includes pizza bases made from Singhara Atta (Water Chestnut Flour), sabudana crispies, and cheese & sauces prepared using rock salt while making sure there is no usage of Garlic and Onion in these special pizzas.

 While this decision has been applauded by many, the non-veg consumer base has been deeply disappointed.
 Going all vegetarian in a country which constitutes of only around 30% vegetarians, Domino’s might have lost more than it hopes to gain.
 With no option to order non-vegetarian pizzas online or offline, many people are feeling dejected.